tcbrindle/NanoRange/README.md

 }
 ```

-#### Algorithms status ####

-Most of the STL algorithms have been fully reimplemented in NanoRange and
-provide all of the improvements from the ranges papers, including differing
-iterator/sentinel types and support for projections.

-A few of the more complex algorithms have not yet been fully reimplemented,
-and instead function as constrained wrappers around a call to the existing
-STL implementation from your `<algorithm>` header.

-Because they call into the existing STL, these
-versions have additional constraints above what the Ranges papers require:
-in particular, the iterator and sentinel types must be the same (or for the
-range-based overloads, the range must model `CommonRange`).
-Iterators must also
-be STL-compatible, that is, a specialisation of `std::iterator_traits` must exist
-which provides all five required typedefs.
-In addition, projections are not
-supported, and the return types match those of the original STL versions.

-The file [algorithms.md](./algorithms.md) lists which algorithms have been fully reimplemented,
-and which are STL wrappers.
-The long-term goal is to move all the algorithms
-into the former category.

 ## What's missing ##

 NanoRange is a new library, and certain features haven't been implemented yet.

 In particular, NanoRange doesn't yet provide any of the Views from [P0896].
 These will be added as the library evolves.

-There is a [TODO list](TODO.md) which is gradually being migrated
-to Github issues.

-## Differences from Range-V3 ##

-One inevitable question is *"why should I use this, when Range-V3 exists?"*.
-The simple answer is that if you *can* use Range-V3, then go ahead and do so.
-You won't regret it.

-Having said that, a couple of NanoRange selling points might be:

- * It's very much smaller.
-Range-V3 provides a huge array of views and actions,
-   not all of which are (or will be) proposed for standardisation.
-By contrast,
-   while it's nowhere near as "nano" as it was when it started out, this library
-   aims to provide only those features that will (or are likely to) end up in
-   C++20.

- * NanoRange works with the latest MSVC, while Range-V3 currently doesn't.
-(There
-   is an old fork of Range-V3 that is MSVC compatible, but it's buggy and
-   mostly unmaintained.)

- * NanoRange currently tracks the C++20 Ranges proposals more closely than
-   Range-V3.
-This means that if you use NanoRange today, there should be fewer
-   changes you'll need to make to your code to upgrade to standard ranges when
-   they arrive.

- * There is still a lot to do and probably a lot of bugs to fix, so you might have
-   more fun hacking on NanoRange ;-)

 ## Ranges papers ##